Copper Creek is a vast, 3-kilometer-long porphyry copper deposit located in Pinal County, less than two hours northeast of Tucson, Arizona.

 The property is located in the heart of the prolific southwestern North America porphyry copper province.
 It lies at the intersection of a major northwest-trending belt, which includes the well-known copper mines in the Miami-Globe and Ray mining districts, with a major east-northeast trending copper belt made evident by the former BHP Kalamazoo Mine in San Manuel, Arizona.
 The project consists of approximately 65 square kilometers and has a rich history of exploration and mining across patented and unpatented claims.
 The area is politically-secure and has access to established mining infrastructure.

-The Copper Creek Site is located within a prolific mining district with nearby resources and infrastructure.
+The Copper Creek Project is located within a prolific mining district with nearby resources and infrastructure.